-- (1) To deal honestly and in good faith; - (2) To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and - To disclose material facts known by the agent and not apparent or readily ascertainable to a party.

-A seller's agent owes the seller the following affirmative duties:

-- (1) To exercise reasonable care and diligence; - (2) To account in a timely manner for money and property received from or on behalf of the seller; - (3) To be loyal to the seller by not taking action that is adverse or detrimental to the seller's interest in a transaction; - (4) To disclose in a timely manner to the seller any conflict of interest, existing or contemplated; - (5) To advise the seller to seek expert advice on matters related to the transaction that are beyond the agent's expertise; (6) To maintain confidential information from or about the seller except under subpoena or - (6) To maintain confidential information from or about the seller except under subpoena or court order, even after termination of the agency relationship; and (7) Unless agreed otherwise in writing, to make a continuous, good faith effort to find a - 7) Unless agreed otherwise in writing, to make a continuous, good faith effort to find a buyer for the property, except that a seller's agent is not required to seek additional offers to purchase the property while the property is subject to a contract for sale.
+- To deal honestly and in good faith; Ē - To present all written offers, notices and other communications to and from the parties in a timely manner without regard to whether the property is subject to a contract for sale or the buyer is already a party to a contract to purchase; and (5) - To disclose material facts known by the agent and not apparent or readily ascertainable to a party.
+3 - A seller's agent owes the seller the following affirmative duties: - To exercise reasonable care and diligence; Ē - To account in a timely manner for money and property received from or on behalf of the seller; (2) - To be loyal to the seller by not taking action that is adverse or detrimental to the seller's interest in a transaction; 3 - or To disclose in a timely manner to the seller any conflict of interest, existing contemplated; (4) - To advise the seller to seek expert advice on matters related to the transaction that are beyond the agent's expertise; (\underline{c}) - To maintain confidential information from or about the seller except under subpoena or court order, even after termination of the agency relationship; and (9) - buyer for the property, except that a seller's agent is not required to seek additional offers to purchase the property while the property is subject to a contract for sale. \geq to a any Under Oregon law, a seller's agent may show properties owned by another seller to sale without breaching properties for competing list and may affirmative duty to the seller buyer prospective

-None of these affirmative duties of an agent may be waived, except (7).
-The affirmative duty listed in (7) can only be waived by written agreement between seller and agent.
+The affirmative duty None of these affirmative duties of an agent may be waived, except (7).
+The affi listed in (7) can only be waived by written agreement between seller and agent.